diwakrchitoor/resume-1/README.md

 ### Software Engineer, The Wharton School; Philadelphia, PA – August 2008-June 2010 ###

 * Met faculty and PhD research demands using a wide variety of languages and platforms.
 * Delivered several technical presentations to spread awareness of emerging technologies.
-* Helped power open source software initiatives to decrease IT costs and maintain quality.
+* Helped drive open source software initiatives to decrease IT costs and maintain quality.

 ### Web Developer, E-Volare; Philadelphia, PA – April 2008-August 2008 ###